cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Example: If the loan term is 360 months, enter 360.

 > a.
-Enter "NA" if the requirement to report loan term does not apply to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report loan term does not apply to the covered loan or application that your institution is reporting.

 > b.
-Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Loan Term.
+Enter “Exempt” if, pursuant to the 2018 HMDA Rule, your institution is not reporting Loan Term.

 #### (2-83)[Paragraph 4(a)(26)—Introductory Rate Period](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-26).